grip-on-software/export-exchange/README.md

 - `auth`: Authentication class to use for the endpoint.
 This can be `basic` or `digest`.
 The reference implementation of the upload endpoint uses `digest`.
 - `keyring`: Name of a keyring domain to use to retrieve the password for the upload user to authenticate with.
-If left empty, then the password must be provided via the `password` setting or argument, which is less secure.
+If left empty or the `keyring` dependency is not installed, then the password must be provided via the `password` setting or argument, which is less secure.
 - `username`: Username to authenticate with at the endpoint.
 - `password`: Password to authenticate with at the endpoint.
 If the `keyring` is provided, then this is ignored.